Villa Haas: Garden

 The park is one of the few preserved recreations of historicism (art) and contains over one hundred different plant species.
 It is part of the territory Beilstein / Hörre, which was described by Johann Daniel Leers in his book "Flora Herbornensis" in the biodiversity with exact locations in 1775.
-These listings are according to Karl Löber "of unsurpassed precision and enable still today an effortless verification."
-(Quote translated from German).
+These listings are according to Karl Löber "of unsurpassed precision and enable still today an effortless verification" (Quote translated from German).

-Villa Haas today

-The property is privately owned and can only be visited on request.

-As a beautiful backdrop, villa and park are used for photo shoots, cultural events, commercials and films.

-All proceeds go to a social foundation for education in Kampala and Jinja, Uganda, the 22Stars Foundation.